alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Occasional exporters will need to apply for individual export authorisations for each consignment.

-You must send a valid import permit from the competent authority with your application.
+You must send a valid import permit from the competent authority with your application to <Channel_Islands@homeoffice.gsi.gov.uk>.

-[SME question: Where do you send your permit?]

 ####Renew your licence